Dinamiko/dk-pdf/readme.txt

 * Disable PDF button in posts using a checkbox.
 * Show PDF button using dkpdf-button shortcode.

+= New in 1.3 =

+* New DK PDF admin menu
+* PDF Setup tab for adjusting page orientation, font size and margins of the PDF
+* [dkpdf-remove] shortcode for removing pieces of content in the generated PDF

 = Demo =

 * <a href="http://wp.dinamiko.com/demos/dkpdf" target="_blank">See Demo</a>